Skip to main content

 Introducing cStar's Headless Developer Platform: Customer Support, Unchained

-Headless means the API is the product.
-There's no widget you're forced to embed.
+No widget you're forced to embed.
 No iframe wrestling.
 No "enterprise plan required" to access your own data.

-Think of it like Stripe for support — you wouldn't want Stripe to own your checkout page.
+Think of it like Stripe for support.
+You wouldn't want Stripe to own your checkout page.
 Why let a support platform own your help experience?

 REST API